coreeng/core-platform-docs/content/app/how-tos/ingress-with-basic-auth.md

 ## Debugging

-To validate that your Middleare has been applied successfully, check the Traefik Dashboard and ensure that it contains no errors.
+To validate that your Middleware has been applied successfully, check the Traefik Dashboard and ensure that it contains no errors.

 {{< figure src="/images/app/how-to/traefik-dashboard.png" title="Traefik Dashboard" >}}